Battle of the Standard: Background

 David had gained the Scottish throne largely because of the support of his brother-in-law Henry I of England, and he had attempted to remodel Scotland to be more like Henry's England.
 He had carried out peaceful changes in the areas of Scotland over which he had effective control and had conducted military campaigns against semi-autonomous regional rulers to reassert his authority; in administration, in warfare, and in the settling of regained territory, he had drawn on the talent and resources of the Anglo-Norman lands.
 The death of Henry I in 1135, weakening England, made David more reliant on his native subjects, and allowed him to contemplate winning control over substantial areas of northern England.

 Henry I had wished his inheritance to pass to his daughter Matilda, and in 1127 made his notables swear an oath to uphold the succession of Matilda (David was the first layman to do so).
 Many of the English and Norman magnates and barons were against Matilda because she was married to Geoffrey V, count of Anjou.
 On Henry's death, Stephen, younger brother of Theobald, count of Blois, seized the throne instead.

 When Stephen was crowned on 22 December, David went to war.
 After two months of campaigning in northern England, a peace treaty ceding Cumberland to David was agreed.
-Additionally, David's son Henry was made Earl of Huntingdon, David declining to swear the required oath of loyalty to Stephen, since he had already sworn allegiance to Matilda.
+Additionally, David's son Henry was made Earl of Huntingdon.
+David declined to swear the required oath of loyalty to Stephen, since he had already sworn allegiance to Matilda.

 In spring 1137, David again invaded England: a truce was quickly agreed.
 In November, the truce expired; David demanded to be made earl of the whole of the old earldom of Northumberland.
 Stephen refused and in January 1138 David invaded for a third time.